ryanatkn/svelte_docinfo_sketch/README.md

 export interface Docinfo_Export {
 	name: string;
 	comment: string[] | null;
-	// TODO infer with ts-morph? something else? is lossy to parse from the AST
+	// TODO infer with ts-morph or the Svelte language server? is lossy to parse from the AST
 	// type: string;
 }
 ```